Lawrence McDonald (South African politician): Parliamentary career

 McDonald is a member of the African National Congress.
 He was 8th on the party's regional Free State election list for the general election of 8 May 2019.
 Following the election, he was sworn in as a Member of the National Assembly on 22 May 2019.
 McDonald became a member of the Portfolio Committee on Transport on 27 June.

 On 2 July 2019, he nominated Mosebenzi Zwane to become chairperson of the transport committee.

+McDonald did not stand for reelection in the 2024 general election.